kks32-courses/sciml/lectures/10-optimization/10-improved-gradients.md

 where $\eta$ is the scalar learning rate.
 The Jacobian $\frac{\partial L}{\partial x}$ describes how the loss reacts to small changes of the input.
 Surprisingly, this very widely used update has a number of undesirable properties that we'll highlight in the following.
-Note that we've naturally applied this update in supervised settings such as {doc}`supervised-airfoils`, but we've also used it in the differentiable physics approaches.
-E.g., in {doc}`diffphys-code-sol` we've computed the derivative of the fluid solver.
-In the latter case, we've still only updated the NN parameters, but the fluid solver Jacobian was part of equation {eq}`GD-update`, as shown in {eq}`loss-deriv`.
+Note that we've naturally applied this update in supervised settings such as `PINN heat transfer`, but we've also used it in the differentiable physics approaches.
+E.g., in `differential wave propagation` we've computed the derivative of the 1D wave propagation.
+In the latter case, we've still only updated the NN parameters, but the 1D wave solver Jacobian was part of equation in the `loss-deriv`.

 We'll jointly evaluate GD and several other methods with respect to a range of categories: their handling of units, function sensitivity, and behavior near optima.
 While these topics are related, they illustrate differences and similarities of the approaches.